-5.4.3.4 Award Amount:
+4.4.3.4 Award Amount:

-i.
+- i.
 Maximum Project Amount: \$100,000,000

-ii.
+- ii.
 Minimum Project Amount: \$3,000,000

-5.4.3.5 Eligible Applicants:
+- 4.4.3.5 Eligible Applicants:

 - i.
 Units of local government (cities and counties);

 - ii.
 Indian tribes;

 - iii.
 Councils of governments;

 - iv.
-State agencies; and
+State agencies;

 - v.
 Special purpose districts including, but not limited to:

-- a.
-Municipal utility districts;
+- vi. municipal utility districts;

-- b.
-Water control and improvement districts;
+- vii. water control and improvement districts;

-- c.
-Special utility districts;
+- viii. special utility districts;

+- ix. flood and drainage districts; and

+- x. navigation districts.

-- d.
-Flood and drainage districts; - e.
-Navigation districts; - f.
-Port authorities; and - g.
-River authorities. - 5.4.3.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
+- xi.
+Port authorities; and

+- xii.
+River authorities.

+- 4.4.3.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
 Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system; - ii.
 Infrastructure improvements (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.); - iii.
 Natural or green infrastructure; - iv.
 Communications infrastructure; - v.
 Public Facilities; - vi.
 Buyouts or Acquisition with or without relocation assistance, down payment assistance, housing incentives, and demolition; - vii.
 Housing incentives; - viii.
 Activities designed to relocate families outside of floodplains; - ix.
 Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, and general health services); - x.
 FEMA Hazard Mitigation Grant Program (HMGP) cost share for CDBG-MIT eligible project; - xi.
 Economic development (assistance to businesses for the installation of disaster mitigation improvements and technologies; financing to support the development of technologies, systems and other measures to mitigate future disaster impacts; "hardening" of commercial areas and facilities; and financing critical infrastructure sectors to allow continued commercial operations during and after disasters); - xii.
 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
 All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
+If the 500-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
-For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines; and xiii.
+For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines;

+xiii.
 Rehabilitation, reconstruction, and new construction of affordable multi-family housing.